 - The possession of hogs originating from the wild is prohibited.

-The following video was created to help the public understand an order by the state veterinarian relating to feral, wild, and wild appearing hogs.
+This video was created to help the public understand an order by the state veterinarian relating to feral, wild, and wild appearing hogs.